-Then again, I actually used to leave my wallet behind when I’m going into a bar or something, as I am not a fan of hauling around something so bulky that is of course inconvenient and probably has the highest chance of being lost out of all the stuff I carry..
+Then again, I used to leave my wallet behind when I was going into a bar or something, as I am not a fan of hauling around something so bulky that is, of course, inconvenient and probably has the highest chance of being lost out of all the stuff I carry.

-Then there’s things like the Nomatic wallet, which is designed for people like me that one, like things simple, and two, won’t spend an arm and a leg to get one.
+Then there are things like the Nomatic wallet, designed for people like me who like things simple, and two, won’t spend an arm and a leg to get one.

-Maybe because it was very affordable and came in exactly that many different colors?
+Maybe because it was affordable and came in exactly that many different colors?

 Who knows, but he gave me one.

 So after carrying my cards in my pocket and getting them all faded due to the constant rubbing on my pockets, I finally got myself a minimalistic wallet that I didn’t even have to buy.